Aigun: History

 Some sources report a Chinese presence on the middle Amur – a fort existed at Aigun for about 20 years during the Yongle era on the left (northwestern) shore of the Amur downstream from the mouth of the Zeya River.
 This Ming Dynasty Aigun was located on the opposite bank to the later Aigun that was relocated during the Qing Dynasty.

 The Ducher town was probably vacated when the Duchers were evacuated by the Manchu Chinese Qing Dynasty to the Sungari or Hurka in the mid-1650s.
 In 1683-85 the Manchus re-used the site as a base for their campaign against the Russian fort of Albazin.

 After the capture of Albazin in 1685 or 1686, the Manchus relocated the town to a new site on the right (southwestern) bank of the Amur, about 3 mi downstream from the original site.
 The new site occupied the location of the former village of a Daurian chief named Tolga.
-The city became known primarily under its Manchu name Saghalien Ula hoton (Manchu: sahaliyan ula hoton), and sometimes also under the Chinese translation of this name, Heilongjiang Cheng (黑龍江城).
+The city became known primarily under its Manchu name Saghalien Ula Hotun or Hoton (Manchu: Sahaliyan Ula Hoton), and sometimes also under the Chinese translation of this name, Heilongjiang Cheng (黑龍江城).
 Both names mean "Black River City", but by the 19th century the name "Aigun" again became more current in the western languages.

 For a number of years after 1683, Aigun served as the capital (the seat of the Military Governor) of Heilongjiang Province, until the capital was moved to Nenjiang (Mergen) in 1690, and later to Qiqihar.
 Aigun, however, remained the seat of the Deputy Lieutenant-General (Fu dutong), responsible for a large district covering much of the Amur Valley within the province of Heilongjiang as it existed in those days.